recursive-cloud/home-ops/management/portainer/README.md

 A decision should be made if an app requires persistent storage.
 If so a dataset should be created on the ssdpool dataset in TrueNAS Scale.
 The dataset name should match the stack name in kebab-case where possible but will be mapped in the docker-compose file as needed.

 A user with a separate UID/GID should be created in TrueNAS for each stack that requires persistent storage unless it is expect to share storage with other stacks.
+The user should also be added to the `apps` group to ensure it has permissions to get to its location in the directory tree.
 ACLs on the dataset should be set to allow read/write access for that user.

 ### Setting up networks